Ensemble Kalman methods for high-dimensional hierarchical dynamic space-time models: Introduction

-For HSSMs of the form \eqref{eq:transmodel}--\eqref{eq:paramodel}, the goal here is to make (approximate) Bayesian inference on the state $\bx_t$ and the parameters $\bftheta_t$.
-Throughout, let $[x|z]$ denote the conditional distribution (i.e., probability density or mass function) of some random variable $x$ given $z$.
-We consider both the filtering perspective, which at each time $t$ aims to find the filtering distribution $[\bx_t,\bftheta_t|\bz_{1:t}]$ given the data $\bz_{1:t}\colonequals \{\bz_1,\ldots,\bz_t\}$ collected up to time $t$, and the smoothing perspective, which aims to obtain the posterior distribution $[\bx_t,\bftheta_t|\bz_{1:T}]$ for all $t$ within a specific time period $\{1,\ldots,T\}$.
-Our focus is mostly on time-varying parameters, but static parameters (i.e., $\bftheta_0=\bftheta_1=\ldots$) are also discussed.
+\textcolor{black}{The goal in this paper is to make Bayesian inference on the states $\bx_t$ and parameters $\bftheta_t$ for HSSMs \eqref{eq:transmodel}--\eqref{eq:paramodel}.} \textcolor{black}{Let $\bz_{1:t}=\{\bz_1,\ldots,\bz_t\}$ denote the data up to time $t$, and use similar notation for $\bx, \by$ and $\bftheta$.} Let \textcolor{black}{$p(x|z)$} denote the conditional distribution of some random variable $x$ given $z$.
+We consider two types of inference. {\em Filtering} involves computing the filtering distribution \textcolor{black}{$p(\bx_t,\bftheta_t|\bz_{1:t})$} sequentially for each time $t=1,2,\ldots$. {\em Smoothing} requires calculating the joint posterior (i.e., smoothing) distribution \textcolor{black}{$p(\bx_{1:T},\bftheta_{1:T}|\bz_{1:T})$} for fixed time $T$.

-We propose a \emph{simple general idea} for such inference in a HSSM: Take a suitable existing Bayesian inference technique (e.g., a particle filter or a Gibbs sampler), but approximate the part of the algorithm that requires sampling from or integrating out the high-dimensional state vector $\bx_t$ with an EnKF or with the related ensemble Kalman smoother (EnKS).
-This leads to a general class of \emph{extended ensemble Kalman filters and smoothers}, which can be applied to HSSMs.
-The key is that when conditioning on the $\by_t$ and $\bftheta_t$, our HSSM reduces to a standard Gaussian SSM with potentially nonlinear evolution, for which the EnKF is often well suited.
-Table \ref{tab:methods} puts our proposed algorithms in the context of existing particle approaches or approaches for linear Gaussian SSMs.
+We propose a \emph{simple general idea} for such inference in high-dimensional HSSMs: Take an existing Bayesian inference technique (e.g., a particle filter or a Gibbs sampler), but approximate the part of the algorithm that requires sampling from or integrating out the high-dimensional state vector $\bx_t$ with an EnKF or with the related ensemble Kalman smoother (EnKS).
+This leads to a general class of \emph{extended ensemble Kalman filters and smoothers}, which can be applied to high-dimensional HSSMs.
+The key is that when conditioning on $\by_t$ and $\bftheta_t$, our HSSM reduces to a standard Gaussian SSM with potentially nonlinear evolution, for which the EnKF is often well suited.
+Table~\ref{tab:methods} summarizes these algorithms and puts them in the context of existing particle approaches or approaches for linear Gaussian SSMs.

+{ Our proposed filtering and smoothing algorithms can be classified into {\em Ensemble Gibbs} and {\em Ensemble Marginalization} methods.
+For Ensemble Gibbs schemes, the EnKF update is used within a Gibbs sampler to draw from the full conditional distribution of $\bx$ given $\bftheta$ and $\by$.
+For Ensemble Marginalization schemes, the EnKF is used to integrate out {\em and} sample from the posterior distribution of the states $\bx$ within a particle filter for the parameters $\bftheta$, similar to a mixture KF \citep{Chen2000}.
+Further connections to existing methods will be provided with each of our proposed algorithms.}